 - Spoon the sauce into a jar and refrigerate until needed.
 The sauce will keep up to 2 weeks in the fridge, or you can freeze for longer storage, just put it in an airtight plastic container or in a zip lock freezer bag.

 To serve with pasta

 - Cook your pasta, drain and return to the pan.
 Reserve a cup of the cooking liquid.

-- Spoon dollops of pesto onto the pasta and toss again.
+- Spoon dollops of pesto onto the pasta and toss along with some grated cheese.
 Add in some of the cooking liquid to help distribute the pesto and make a light sauce.

 - Season with salt and pepper.

 - Serve with extra cheese.